Assugeni/Rafael-CookBook/README.md

     - preparation time needed

 3. My Recipe Page:
-   **User needs to enter their name and email** to view all recipies uploaded by him.
+   **User needs to enter their name and email** to view all recipes uploaded by him.
    After entering email and name, click **show my recipes** button.
-   - It displays all recipies uploaded by you.
+   - It displays all recipes uploaded by you.
 If no recipe was uploaded by you it will show message "No Data Found".
    - It displays **Add Recipe** button at top.
 You can add a new recipe on clicking that button.
    - There are three buttons with each recipe uploaded by you(View, Edit,Delete).
    You can **View complete recipe details** by clicking on **View** button present below that recipe.